A BRIEF HISTORY OF TUDOR CHRISTMAS

 TUDOR CHRISTMAS TRADITIONS

-Christmas was the greatest festival celebrated by the Tudors.
-Advent was a time of fasting; Christmas Eve was particularly strictly kept with no meat, cheese or eggs.
+Christmas was a long festival celebrated by the Tudors.
+Advent was a time of fasting; Christmas Eve was particularly strictly kept with no meat, cheese, or eggs.
 Celebrations began on Christmas Day when 3 masses were said and the genealogy of Christ was sung while everyone held lighted tapers.
 The Monarch was required to attend mass and would be expected to wear new clothes.
 He would progress from the Privy Chamber to the Chapel Royal dressed in coronation robes of purple and/or scarlet complete with crown.

-For example in ecclesiastical communities the tradition of the boy bishop was practised.
-A choir or alter boy would be elected for a short period either on 6th December (St Nicholas Day) or 28th December (Holy Innocents Day) with the idea being that it showed the boys the honour and dignity of holy orders.
+For example in ecclesiastical communities the tradition of the boy bishop was practiced.
+A choir or altar boy would be elected for a short period either on 6th December (St Nicholas Day) or 28th December (Holy Innocents Day) with the idea being that it showed the boys the honor and dignity of holy orders.
 He would lead the community and carry out all the duties of the Bishop except taking mass, this would include preaching a sermon and going round to visit parishioners to sing to them along with other choristers.

 Edward VI in 1551 passed a law that everyone had to walk to church on Christmas day and it's still in force today.

 It was 2 weeks of concerted power politics and networking as the monarch would be surrounded by courtiers, nobility and other important people.